SixArm/mast-cell-help/topics/congenital-adrenal-hyperplasia/index.md

 # Congenital Adrenal Hyperplasia (CAH)

 Congenital Adrenal Hyperplasia (CAH) refers to a group of genetic disorders that affect the adrenal glands, leading to an imbalance in the production of certain hormones.
 The most common form of CAH is due to a deficiency of an enzyme called 21-hydroxylase, which is involved in the production of cortisol and aldosterone.
 This deficiency results in an overproduction of androgens (male sex hormones) and a lack of cortisol and aldosterone.

 **Key points:**

 **Types of CAH:**
-1. **Classic CAH:** The severe form of CAH, which can result in a life-threatening condition in newborns if not diagnosed and treated promptly.
+1. **Classic CAH**: The severe form of CAH, which can result in a life-threatening condition in newborns if not diagnosed and treated promptly.
-2. **Non-Classic CAH:** A milder form of CAH with later-onset symptoms.
+2. **Non-Classic CAH**: A milder form of CAH with later-onset symptoms.
 It may present in childhood or during adolescence.

 **Symptoms:**
 - The specific symptoms can vary based on the severity of the enzyme deficiency and the age of onset.
 Common symptoms include: